-- 1. List all the reasons why the employer should hire you, focusing on how your experiences and education match what the employer wants in the job description. - 2.
-Emphasize your skills, abilities and accomplishments and how they can specifically benefit the employer. - 3.
+- List all the reasons why the employer should hire you, focusing on how your experiences and education match what the employer wants in the job description. - 2.
+Emphasize your skills, abilities and accomplishments and how they can specifically benefit the employer.
+Write what you can do based on what you have done. - 3.
 Use industry-specific key words.